-THE TOP 10 REASONS TO GET A TORONTO FAMILY LAW LAWYERS
+THE TOP 10 REASONS TO GET A TORONTO FAMILY LAW LAWYER

-John Schuman, head of the family law group at Devry Smith Frank LLP, reviews the top 10 reasons to get a Toronto family law lawyer.
+John Schuman, head of the family law group at Devry Smith Frank LLP (DSF), reviews the top 10 reasons to get a Toronto family law lawyer.

 - Know whether your position is reasonable – Both in court and out of court in settlement discussions, if your position is not with-in the range of what is “reasonable”, it may get you nowhere.
 You will lose credibility before a judge.
 In settlement discussions, your opponent will ignore you.
 Family Law matters are often emotional; your emotions may cloud your judgement.
 A related point is that you need to know what facts and issues are important and which are not.
 For example, spousal infidelity probably has no bearing on child custody.
 Child abuse probably has no effect on property issues.
 Mixing up what is important and what is not can make everything take a lot longer.

 - Know what to expect, what you are getting and what you are giving up.
 In negotiating or deciding on litigation strategy, you need to know what the possible outcomes are and whether you could do better using a different course of Action You may want to be generous, or you may to keep as much from your spouse as possible.
 Unless you speak to a lawyer, you will not know whether you really are getting a good deal that will last – whether you could do better or do worse.